harsha-2010/Analystt.ai/README.md

 Need to hit around 200 product URL’s and fetch various information.
 The entire data needs to be exported in a csv format

 Note: Multiple paragraphs of Description is stored By concatenating Note: Some products didn't specify Manufacturer and description.
-Such fields are left empty
+Such fields are left empty.
 The attached files contain code as well as output files.
 A total of 223 products information has been retrieved# Analystt.ai